asterics/AsTeRICS/Documentation/docs/plugins/actuators/PhilipsHue.md

 Any device that ships with the bridge is already paired and ready to be used.

-If they have been acquired separately you can pair them like so:
+If they have been acquired separately you can **pair** them like so:
-1. Connect the new light to an outlet or fixture close to the bridge
+1. Connect the new light to an outlet or fixture **close to the bridge**.
+If the bridge is not in the same room the pairing might not work.
+In case of Ikea Tradfri bulbs you must switch on/off it 6 times first, to unpair it from any Ikea gateway and make it findable for a Hue bridge.
 2. Open the Philips Hue app on your phone
 3. Go to *Settings*, select *Light Setup* and press the *plus* icon
 4. Tap on *search* to search for the new light